-- ☐ Have group members read together:

-- 11. John 4:20-23

-- 12. Galatians 2:11-16

-- 13. Acts 10:26-29

-- 14. Revelation 7:9-10.

-- ☐ Have groups answer this question: What does God think of human cultures?

-- ☐ After four minutes, let each group report what it found, until the right answers have been reported.
-Affirm these:

-- Peoples in all cultures are acceptable to God, if they workshop him spiritually.

-- We who carry the Good News to other culture groups are to adopt foods and customs that our own culture does not practice. - Folks will retain many of their social and language identities in the Kingdom of Christ. - Jesus and his apostles command us to eat the food of other cultures.

-- Physical nearness is not unity, and forcing two culture groups to mix will suppress one group and may lead to deadly legalism.
+- □ Have group members read together: - 1.
+John 4:20-23.
+Neither here nor there. - 2.
+Galatians 2:11-16.
+No favourites. - 3.
+Acts 10:26-29.
+God accepts folks from every background. - 4.
+Acts 15:19 & 20. - 5.
+Romans 14:1-4. - 6.
+Revelation 7:9-10.
+Every nation, tribe, people and language. - □ Have groups answer this question: What does God think of human cultures? - □ After four minutes, let each group report what it found, until the right answers have been reported.
+Affirm these: - Peoples in all cultures are acceptable to God, if they worship him spiritually. - We who carry the Good News to other culture groups often have to adopt foods and customs that our own culture does not practice. - Folks will retain many of their social and language identities in the Kingdom of Christ. - Jesus and his apostles command us to eat the food of other cultures. - $\square$ Explain: - Physical nearness is not unity, and forcing two culture groups to mix will suppress one group and may lead to deadly legalism.
 People of the suppressed culture often stop participating in mixed congregations. - Members of two cultures that already mix well, as often happens in big cities, may form a 'third culture' in a natural way.
 You may work within their third culture, but do not force them to mix while they do not want to do so. - Our job is to sow the gospel and to let it flow wherever God will take it.
 Normally, it flows from family to family and from friend to friend, along the lines of existing relationships within a culture.

-Skit: "Ruth the Moahitess"
+Skit: 'Ruth the Moabitess'

-• tici itatii tiic iioabitess Introduce Naomi and her daughters-in-law, Ruth and Orpha.
-Tell how Nomai's husband and sons had died in Moab.
-Naomi is leaving Moab to return to Israel As you tell the rest of the story, Naomi and the young women act out what you say. • The women said.
-"We want to go with you."
-They cling to her.

-- Naomi replied: "No, I am too old to have more sons and you would not wait for them anyway.
-Return to your own kinsmen."
-She points her hand for them to go away. - Orpha weeps, wipes her eyes, says, "Good-bye" and walks away. - Ruth clings to Naomi and says, "I will go where you go, live where you live.
-Your people will be my people and your God will be my God."

-Ask: "Why was it easy for Ruth, a Moabitess, to adopt Israelite culture?"
-[Answer: The love between Ruth and her mother-in-law Naomi made bonding easy.
+- □ Introduce Naomi and her daughters-in-law, Ruth and Orpha. - □ Tell how Naomi's husband and sons had died in Moab.
+Naomi is leaving Moab to return to Israel. - $\Box$ As you tell the rest of the story, and the young women act out what you say. - The women said, 'We want to go with you.'
+They cling to her. - Naomi replied: 'No, I am too old to have more sons and you would not wait for them anyway.
+Return to your own kinsmen.'
+She points her hand for them to go away. - Orpha weeps, wipes her eyes, and says, 'Good-bye' and walks away. - Ruth clings to Naomi and says, 'I will go where you go, live where you live.
+Your people will be my people and your God will be my God.' - □ Ask: 'Why was it easy for Ruth, a Moabitess, to adopt Israelite culture?' - [Answer: The love between Ruth and her mother-in-law Naomi made bonding easy.
 Missionaries must love the people in order to bond with them and their culture.
-A church planter's deepest social needs, except for his own family, should be met by the people of the new culture.]
-Explain: To bond rightly with people and their culture, workers must live among them, not with other missionaries, except for their own families.
+A church planter's deepest social needs, except for his own family, should be met by the people of the new culture.] - □ Explain: To bond rightly with people and their culture, workers must live among them, not with other missionaries, except for their own families.
 Workers must also learn the people's deepest social needs and help to meet those needs.
 Missionaries who fail to bond in this way seldom start congregations and cells that fit their host culture well enough to reproduce and multiply.

-Skit: "Intercultural Flock"
+Skit: 'Intercultural Flock'